 More precisely, you have to ensure the riflescope reticle is centered where the gun is pointing.

 It is imperative to shoot from a comfortable and stable position to remove as much human error as possible.
-These first 3 shots you will fire slowly and very carefully, with intervals between shoots until your rifle barrel has cooled to an ambient temperature.
+These first 3 shots you will fire slowly and very carefully, with intervals between shots until your rifle barrel has cooled to ambient temperature.